lukeAnonymous/ICSE-Experiment/readme.md

 ## Data Acquisition

-1. Run an Ethereum client (such as Geth) to sync Ethereum data, and populate the synced database into `main.go` within `./export_evm_action/gendataset`.
+1. Run an Ethereum client (such as Geth) to sync Ethereum data, and populate the synced database into `main.go` within `./ETH state capture/gendataset`.
 As detail：

    ```go
    var (